rkristelijn/dhtmlx-json-node/README.md

 Now the demo uses different js files for the 4 options in the menu and this is initialized on start.
 We combine the file to improve performance to have only one js file downloaded.
 Also the demo uses Google maps, we just ignore this feature for now as we need API keys in order for it to work.
 Also we need tons of images, data files etc. We combine this into one app.
 Next to that we need to remove the loader from the codebase.

-All this is done in this branch: [step3](https://github.com/rkristelijn/dhtmlx-json-node/tree/step3)

 The application looks now like this, and no console errors.

 ![Screenshot of dhtmlx with a working grid that changes also the form when you click a record](/tutorial_images/Screenshot_20180528_112120.png)